Are you looking for the ultimate 2 days in Venice itinerary?

 But be aware!
 Gondola tours can be expensive.
 Make sure to speak to your gondolier before hopping in so you can prevent any unpleasant surprises when you emerge from your romantic tourist dream!

 Day 2: Enjoying the City

-Stop 1: Take a Tour of the Venetian Island
+Stop 1: Take a Tour of the Venetian Islands

 Stop 2: Explore Murano

-Between 1588 and 1591, The Rialto Bridge is the oldest bridge in Venice that crosses The Grand Canal.
-It is one of the main hubs for a multitude of markets, restaurants, landmarks and more!
-Despite St. Mark’s square being a bit more famous, the Rialto Bridge has been considered the “soul” of Venice!
+Despite St. Mark’s Square being a bit more famous, the Rialto Bridge has been considered the “soul” of Venice!